112RG/ComicSorter/README.md

 # ComicSorter
-A small program to satisfy how lazy I am
+A small program to satisfy how lazy I am.

+USAGE